*Updated September 2022

 Alpha Go Zero: a sneak peek of what is to come

 One example of ANI is AlphaGo Zero.
 This deep learning algorithm was created to play the game Go.
 Go is the oldest (3,000+ years old) and most studied game in human history and stands as a great example of how far we've come with AI.

 AlphaGo, the first version of this algorithm, was originally trained with classic machine learning approaches of supervised and reinforced learning using human data sets.
 In English, that means the algorithm was taught to Go by humans.

 The second version, AlphaGo Zero, was trained differently.
 They removed all human interference from the process and instead fed the algorithm the rules of the game.

 AlphaGo Zero played only against itself and beat the human-taught algorithm in the ancient game 100-0 in just 40 days.
 It also created entirely new moves unknown to humans.
 Now, keep in mind this is only narrow intelligence, and it has already surpassed human-level intelligence, even if only in one area.

 Then there’s Artificial General Intelligence.
 We’re not there yet.
 But this hypothetical intelligence would be capable of surpassing human-level intelligence and an ability to think freely and flexibly across different areas.
 Think Hal from the 2001 Space Odyssey but ideally much less homicidal.

 It is this form of AI that some people are creating a fuss over.
 This fear of AI is partially the reason why policymakers and the public have shied away from AGI tech.

 Why is this bad?
 And what are the dangers of artificial intelligence?

-Maybe Europe will never become a dominant player in Ai, but they could become a driver of change.
-The current dominating markets are far from perfect.
-China uses Ai to manage, monitor, and control its people.
-Whereas the US has little regard for the data privacy of its citizens.
+Maybe Europe will never become a dominant player in AI, but it could become a driver of change.
+The current dominating markets are far from perfect, and AI is often used to monitor its citizens, like in the case of China, or track and ignore the privacy of their data like in the US.
 And both China and the US are investing significantly in autonomous weaponry.